-Note that output bindings can be stacked: Although Output 'A' can only be binded directly to Output 'B', Output 'B' itself can also be binded to Output 'C'.
-In this fashion, Output 'A' can be directly affected by the status of Output 'B', and also indirectly by Output 'C'.
+Note that output bindings can also be stacked on themselves: Say Output 'A' is bound directly to Output 'B', and Output 'B' itself is bound directly to Output 'C'.
+In this fashion, Output 'A' will be directly affected by the status of Output 'B', but also indirectly by Output 'C'.
+This can allow for the creation of sequences of much greater complexity than could be achieved by a single output alone.

-5.4.4 - Automatic Override Condition
+5.4.5 - Automatic Override Condition